WataNekko/dsa-group-exercises/README.md

-# sorting-algo-benchmark

-Benchmark and compare Insertion sort, Merge sort and Quicksort
+# Benchmark and compare Insertion sort, Merge sort and Quicksort

 ### Benchmarking